Cremuss/blender-data-baker/README.md

 When using textures to store arbitrary data, it’s important to understand not only how the **data can be stored and compressed** but also how it is **sampled**.

 Texture formats are discussed in greater details the [remapping](#remapping) section.
 To summarize, textures are most often RGBA 8-bit integers, commonly referred to as *RGBA8*.
-This format works well for everyday use and is more than sufficient for most *PBR* maps (such as diffuse, roughness, etc.), even allowing for different DXT compression modes depending on the use case.
+This format works well for everyday use and is more than sufficient for most *PBR* maps (such as diffuse, roughness, etc.), even allowing for different *DXT* compression modes depending on the use case.

-That said, RGBA8 is likely impractical for storing arbitrary data in many technical applications, such as *VATs* or *Pivot Painter*, among others.
-The range is simply too limiting.
-HDR textures, either 16- or 32-bit, are typically required for these applications.
+That said, *RGBA8* is likely impractical for storing arbitrary data in many technical applications, such as *VATs* or *Pivot Painter*, among others.
+The range is simply too limiting. *HDR* textures, either 16- or 32-bit, are typically required for these applications.
 Additionally, **texture compression is usually not an option**.
 Compression typically *scrambles bits* and *performs optimizations in blocks of pixels*, something that can't be allowed in our case. *VATs* and similar techniques store critical information per pixel that *can't be averaged* with nearby pixels without causing undesired issues.
-Pivot Painter uses [**bit-packing**](#bit-packing) methods, and **any form of compression would scramble bits, corrupting the packed data**.
+Moreover, Pivot Painter uses [**bit-packing**](#bit-packing) methods, and **any form of compression would scramble bits, corrupting the packed data**.

-For all these reasons, you'll likely want to limit yourself to uncompressed RGBA8, HDR 16, or HDR 32 texture compression settings.
+For all these reasons, you'll likely want to limit yourself to uncompressed *RGBA8*, *HDR16*, or *HDR32* texture compression settings.

 Having a solid understanding of the technical implications of working with a specific data storage format is just the beginning. **Sampling** can be just as complex.

 Most often, textures are sampled using coordinates stored in UV maps.
-As mentioned earlier, these UVs are typically stored as *16-bit floats*, which limits precision.
+As mentioned [here](#UVs), these UVs are typically stored as *16-bit floats*, which limits precision.
 This is usually not a problem, as small amounts of jitter or imprecision in UVs typically don't cause visible issues when sampling regular textures, such as diffuse or roughness maps.

 However, for *VATs*, *Pivot Painter*, and similar techniques where *each vertex needs to precisely read the data stored in a particular pixel*, UV jitter resulting from the use of 16-bit floats can become an issue.